 - A minimum grade-point average (GPA) of 3.00, or the foreign equivalent as determined by the Office of Admissions.
 Note that accepted PhD applicants tend to have a GPA significantly higher than 3.00.

-- For PhD applicants only.
-Your official GRE General Test scores from the Educational Testing Service (the University's Institutional code is 6681).
+- GRE General Test scores GRE General Test scores from the Educational Testing Service (the University's Institutional code is 6681) are now optional for applicants.
 Applicants currently being admitted to our program generally have both Quantitative and Verbal GRE scores in the 155-160+ range.

 - The Graduate College requires a minimum TOEFL score of 81 for Internet-based testing or a minimum IELTS score of 7.0 (with no section score lower than 6.0) for international applicants whose native language is not English.
 There is also the option of DuoLingo (DET) that has been added during the pandemic (see details https://grad.admissions.uiowa.edu/graduate-programs/english-requirements-admission-graduate-college).
 However, students with TOEFL scores below 100 on Internet-based testing are generally not admitted to this program.
 Exceeding these scores does not guarantee admission, and average scores of students who are awarded financial aid are significantly higher.
 All students submitting DuoLingo scores and students submitting TOEFL scores under 100 or IELTS scores under 8.0 must also take an on-campus English Proficiency Evaluation prior to registration.
 For more information about English proficiency testing, please visit the Graduate College webpage: http://www.grad.uiowa.edu/manual-part-1-section-I-admission-to-the-graduate-college